Rakshita-Upadhyay/SCB_Hackathon_Team2/payshield/README.md

-# BasicBankingSystem
+# Basic Banking System

-A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+Welcome to the Basic Banking System, a web application designed to demonstrate basic transaction functionalities including money transfers between multiple users and the recording of banking activities.

-## The website has the following specification -
+## Features

+### 1. Sign Up and Sign In
+Users can create an account by signing up with their basic information.
+Once registered, they can log in securely to access their profile and perform transactions.

+### 2. Profile Management
+Each user has a profile where they can view their personal details and current balance.
+They can also update their information as needed.

+### 3. Customer Database
-Start with a dummy data for upto 10 customers.
-Customers table with basic fields such as name, email, current balance etc.
+The system starts with dummy data for up to 6 customers.
+Each customer is associated with basic information such as name, email, and current balance.
+This database serves as the foundation for all transactions.

-Transaction status:
+### 4. Transaction Status
+Users can view the status of their transactions in real-time.
+Whether they are sending or receiving money, they can track the progress of their transactions to ensure smooth operations.

-Transfer table/ Transfer History which records all the transactions
+### 5. Transfer History
+The system maintains a comprehensive transfer history, recording all transactions made between users.
+This transfer table provides a transparent overview of all financial activities, enhancing accountability and transparency.

+## Technologies Used

+- Frontend: HTML, CSS, JavaScript